ishaanbedi/C-Programs-Ishaan-Bedi/README.md

 [4.
 Write a recursive program to print the first m Fibonacci number.](https://github.com/ishaanbedi/ipu-c-programs-first-year/blob/main/4.c)

 [5.
 Write a menu-driven program for matrices to do the following operation depending on whether the operation requires one or two matrices](https://github.com/ishaanbedi/ipu-c-programs-first-year/blob/main/5.c)

-    a.
-Addition of two matrices
-    b.
-Subtraction of two matrices
-    c.
-Finding upper and lower triangular matrices
-    d.
-Transpose of a matrix
-    e.
-Product of two matrices
 [6.
 Write a program to copy one file to another, and use command-line arguments.](https://github.com/ishaanbedi/ipu-c-programs-first-year/blob/main/6.c)

 [7.
 An array of records contains information about managers and workers of a company.
 Print all the data of managers and workers in separate files.](https://github.com/ishaanbedi/ipu-c-programs-first-year/blob/main/7.c)